seancorfield/cfml-interop/README.md

 ## Changes

+* 0.3.0 -- 2020 Oct 30 -- Handle structs with non-string/non-keyword keys by coercing the key to a string; bumps all dependencies up to latest; confirms that Clojure 1.8 is the minimum.
 * 0.2.9 -- 2019 Jul 01 -- Update testing infrastructure; back off to Clojure 1.8 to avoid compiling `clojure.core.specs.alpha` into the JAR.
 * 0.2.8 -- 2019 Apr 09 -- Support namespaced keys.
 * 0.2.7 -- 2019 Feb 25 -- Switch to deps.edn.